spellshift/realm/docs/_docs/user-guide/golem.md

 description: List the files and directories found at the path # A description to help users understand what your tome does.
 author: hulto # Your Github username.
 support_model: FIRST_PARTY # Is this a tome that ships with Realm or not?
-tactic: RECON # What stage of the MITRE ATT&CK chain does this tome fall into?
+tactic: RECON # Which MTIRE ATT&CK Tactic best describes this tome?
 paramdefs: # A list of inputs the tome requires.
 - name: path # The name of the input parameter `input_params['path']`.
   type: string # The type of the input parameter.